JD's Midlife Tools For Living Practices, LLC

 What triggers a trauma flashback?

-A trauma flashback can be triggered by particular places, people, situations, smells, touches, sights, sounds that remind you of the trauma in some way.
+Trauma flashbacks can be triggered by particular places, people, situations, smells, touches, sights, sounds that remind you of the trauma in some way.
 Or you may find that flashbacks seem to happen at random.
 They can last for just a few seconds, or continue for several hours or even days.

-During a trauma flashback some people experience sweating, confusion, increased heart rate.
+During trauma flashbacks some people experience sweating, confusion, increased heart rate.
 They can see images of the traumatic event happening, feel pain and other physical sensations, hear word or sounds related to the trauma event.
 They also feel disconnected from their body, emotions and memory and come out of the flashback not understanding where they are or how they got there.

 Flashbacks can be very distressing, but there are things you can do that to help you cope and navigate your way: